lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

         ss = SHA3-256(mlkemSS || tradSS || tradCT || tradPK || Domain)
       else if KDF is "HKDF"
         ss = HKDF-Extract(salt=0x00..00, IKM=mlkemSS || tradSS || tradCT || tradPK || Domain)
+        # note that "0x00..00" represents the zero-vector of the appropriate size for the chosen hash function.

   6. Output composite shared secret key and ciphertext